 Social Awareness Hours:

-- Check-in with someone who is vulnerable or cocooning.
+- Check-in with someone you know who is vulnerable or cocooning.
 A phone-call could mean the world.

 - Help a neighbour – do shopping, cut a lawn, wash windows, or teach them how to use WhatsApp or Zoom.